 Traditional Analytics Tools for eCommerce can’t include Each and Every Metric

-In e-commerce, minutes matter.
+In eCommerce, minutes matter.
 Your infrastructure and your competitors’ ad bidding strategies can change in an instant.
 Any metric can signal an important business incident.
-When these tools are the foundation of your performance monitoring and business incident detection don’t occur anywhere near the speed of business, so your analysts can spend less time analyzing and more time head-scratching.
+When these tools are the foundation of your performance monitoring and business, incident detection doesn’t occur anywhere near the speed of business, so your analysts can spend less time analyzing and more time head-scratching.

 The need to go granular with performance monitoring

-Traditional analytics tools like KPI lists and dashboards fall flat on their face when it comes to performance monitoring in the fast-paced, multi-faceted world of ecommerce.
-These tools take a high-level approach which tries to simplify the complex through generalization, causing BI teams to overlook plenty of metrics.
+Traditional analytics tools like KPI lists and dashboards fall flat on their face when it comes to performance monitoring in the fast-paced, multi-faceted world of eCommerce.
+These tools take a high-level approach that tries to simplify the complex through generalization, causing BI teams to overlook plenty of metrics for eCommerce analytics.
 This is a design flaw since even though those tools may automate reporting and visualization, they still require humans to manually monitor the visualized data and spot the anomalies which point to business incidents.
 Many interesting things can happen in the metrics you’re not monitoring, leading you to miss things completely or discover them too late after the financial and reputation damage is already done.
 Also, missing just one of a metric’s many dimensions can cause you to miss significant business incidents.

 A performance monitoring horror story